joegen/opalvoip-ptlib/ReadMe.txt

 support will be on an ad-hoc basis, send us an e-mail and we will probably answer your question if it isn't too difficult.

-It is supplied mainly to support the open H323 project, but that shouldn't stop you from using it in whatever project you have in mind if you so desire.
+It is supplied mainly to support the Opal project, but that shouldn't stop you from using it in whatever project you have in mind if you so desire.
 We like it and use it all the time, and we don't want to get into any religious wars of this class library over that one.